 Do you like machine work and enjoy hands-on practical work?
 If yes, a career as an Air Conditioning Mechanic might be ideal for you.

-Air Conditioning technicians assemble, install, maintains, test, repair, and service air conditioning systems and equipment in domestic, commercial, and industrial buildings.
+Air Conditioning technicians assemble, install, maintain, test, repair, and service air conditioning systems and equipment in domestic, commercial, and industrial buildings.

-This blog explores how to become an Air Conditioning Mechanic in Australia, including the relevant duties, skills, and much more.
+This blog explores how to become an Air Conditioning technician in Australia, including the qualifications, courses, apprenticeships, training, relevant duties, skills, and more.